Hopes Are High That The #SaveLucifer Campaign Will Bring ‘Lucifer’ Back For Season 4

 — William Shatner (@WilliamShatner) May 29, 2018

-As the Express are now reporting, Lauren German and DB Woodside appear to both be dropping hints about the future of Lucifer.
+As the Express is now reporting, Lauren German and DB Woodside appear to both be dropping hints about the future of Lucifer.
 German, who plays detective Chloe Decker to perfection, recently posted one of her paintings to her Instagram account, noting that “Lucifer has ended.
 It was all consuming & rewarding.
 One thing I’m looking forward to is drawing & painting more.”

-While some Lucifer fans were apparently distraught at what they perceived to be official news that the show wouldn’t be returning for Season 4, one positive viewer in particular chose to read Lauren’s comment a little differently, suggesting that “No, she probably means for the current season and OFFICIALLY speaking.
+While some Lucifer fans were apparently distraught at what they perceived to be official news that the show wouldn’t be returning for Season 4, one positive viewer, in particular, chose to read Lauren’s comment a little differently, suggesting that “No, she probably means for the current season and OFFICIALLY speaking.
 Background talks will still be on!”

 With Tom Ellis’s most recent statement on whether Lucifer will be making a comeback, the actor has said that while he is not able to publicly discuss whether conversations are happening right now, he did suggest that streaming services may certainly be a way forward for the show.